Self-criticism: Treatment outcome

 In addition to acting as a risk factor for depression, self-criticism also affects the efficacy of depression treatment.
 Self-criticism as a trait characteristic therefore persists throughout a person's entire life.
-This means a person can display persistent, long term levels of self-criticism as a personality trait, but levels of self-criticism can vary from moment to moment depending on the person's current mental state.
+This means a person can display persistent, long-term levels of self-criticism as a personality trait, but levels of self-criticism can vary from moment to moment depending on the person's current mental state.
 Therefore, in terms of treatment for depression, it could be difficult for clinicians to accurately assess decreases in self-criticism.
 In a particular session, state levels of self-criticism may increase or decrease, but in the long term it is not as easy to see if trait levels of self-criticism have been reduced, and a reduction in trait self-criticism is more important in terms of effectively treating depression.
 In other words, it is likely easier to reduce state levels of self-criticism, so researchers who develop treatments for depression should have the goal of treating long-term, trait self-criticism.

-It is possible that change in depression symptoms may not necessarily co-occur with change in personality factors, and given that self-criticism as a personality factor has been shown to lead to depression, this could be problematic.
-One study found that positive change in depression occurred before any change in self-critical perfectionism.
+It is possible that a change in depression symptoms may not necessarily co-occur with a change in personality factors, and given that self-criticism as a personality factor has been shown to lead to depression, this could be problematic.
+One study found that a positive change in depression occurred before any change in self-critical perfectionism.
 The authors of this study suggested that this has implications for deciding how long to provide treatment.
 If treatment ends as depression fades away, the underlying personality characteristics that affect depression may not have changed.
 In such a case extending treatment beyond the point when positive change is seen in depression symptoms may give the best results.
-This same study also found that levels of perfectionism (which is related to self-critical personality) predicted the rate of change in depression status.
+This same study also found that levels of perfectionism (which are related to a self-critical personality) predicted the rate of change in depression status.

 Self-criticism is known as autonomy in Beck's personality model, and there has been research looking at his conception of sociotropy and autonomy.
-Sociotropy characterizes people who are socially dependent, and their main source of distress is interpersonal relationships.
+Sociotropy characterizes socially dependent people, and their main source of distress is interpersonal relationships.
 Autonomy, however refers to self-critical individuals who are more concerned with independence and achievement.
 In a study examining treatment differences between these groups, Zettle, Haflich & Reynolds (1992) found that autonomous, self-critical individuals had better results in individual therapy than in group therapy.
 This research shows that personality characteristics can influence what kind of treatment is best for an individual, and that clinicians should be aware of these differences.
 Therefore, self-criticism is both a warning sign for the development of depression and affects how it is treated.
 It is an important facet of depression research, as it is important for how we might prevent and treat this debilitating disorder.